 Unsurprisingly wastewater treatment works biogas plant operators have been first to adopt ultrasonic disintegration.
 As the technology becomes further developed there is no reason why the AD industry won't also adopt it's use for other similarly slow yielding feedstocks such as “on-farm dairy manure digestors”.

 There is not a great deal of information published online about ultrasonic disintegrators, so in the following sections we have compiled a guide, based upon statements found online.
 The original sources are also provided so that you can follow up on each excerpt as necessary.

 To get started you may want to watch our video below.
-It provides a definition for ultrasonic disintegration:
+It's less than 2 minutes long and provides a definition of ultrasonic disintegration:

 How Ultrasonic Disintegration of Biomass Works Physically

 Biological cell lysis is known to be the rate-limiting step of anaerobic biosolids degradation.
 Shear forces generated by low-frequency ultrasound can be used to disintegrate bacterial cells in sewage sludge.

 Thus, the quantity of dissolved organic substrate is increased.
 Consequently, the degradation rate and the biodegradability of organic biosolids mass are improved. via sciencedirect.com

 Thanks to high-power ultrasound technology, it is possible to affect the disintegration of the biomass as a result of cavitation, the forces of which are capable of destroying every robust surface.